1. THE FALL OF THE ROMAN EMPIRE.

 6. 3.
 The carolingian renaissance.

-Charlemagne began a cultural revival: the Carolingian Renaissance.
+Charlemagne began a cultural revival: the Carolingian Renaissance.- He established schools.

 The fall of Constantinople (1453).